justindav1s/openshift-kafdrop/README.md

    * Integration with Kafka Clusters anaged by the AMQStreams/Strimzi operator.
    * Authentication using the openshift security domain and oauth proxy
-   * Deployment be Helm template.
+   * Deployment with Helm template.

 ## Code chages to allow secrets to be extracted from environment vars at deploy time